Your Medicare Coverage

 If you live in or visit certain areas, you may be affected by Medicare's Competitive Bidding Program.
 In most cases, if you have Original Medicare and get competitively bid equipment and supplies in competitive bidding areas, Medicare will only help pay for these equipment and supplies if they're provided by contract suppliers.
 Contract suppliers can't charge you more than the 20% coinsurance and any unmet yearly deductible for any equipment or supplies included in the Competitive Bidding Program.

 In most cases, you need to obtain your enteral nutrients from a contract supplier for Medicare to help pay.
 Depending on how long you've been renting your pump, you might not need to get it from a contract supplier.

-- If you've been renting an enteral infusion pump on a continuous basis for more than 15 months, your supplier must continue to provide you with the pump as long as it's medically necessary even if the supplier isn't a contract supplier.
+- If you've been renting an enteral infusion pump on a continuous basis for at least 15 months, your supplier must continue to provide you with the pump as long as it's medically necessary even if the supplier isn't a contract supplier.
 If your current supplier isn't a contract supplier, it isn't allowed to pick up the pump from you because Medicare is still covering it.

 To find out how much your specific test, item, or service will cost, talk to your doctor or other health care provider.
 The specific amount you’ll owe may depend on several things, like other insurance you may have, how much your doctor charges, whether your doctor accepts assignment, the type of facility, and the location where you get your test, item, or service.